skoflay/ProjectManagementHahnSoftware/README.md

 Password: souhil

-[!WARNING]

-Database credentials are hardcoded for development and testing convenience only.
+I konw that Database credentials are hardcoded for development and testing convenience only.
 For production environments, use Environment Variables or Secrets Management.

 🧱 Architecture & Design